austintoddj/zip-calc/readme.md

 Run `composer install` to allow autoloading.
 If you don't have Composer installed on your machine, you can find instructions on how to download it [here](https://getcomposer.org/doc/00-intro.md#globally).

-#### Step 3: Create the Database
+#### Step 3: PgSQL Import

-Once inside the `psql` command line, import the `maps.sql` database included in the project.
-If you need some assistance on getting up and running with a PgSQL database, find more out about it [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04).
+Once inside your database, import the `maps.sql` table included in the project.
+If you need some assistance on getting up and running with a PgSQL database, find more out about it on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04).

 #### Step 4: Update the Credentials